 You and the other parent have your custody order.
-It’s straightforward and clearly defined.
-There’s only one problem.
-Despite a clear parenting plan, there is still a lot of fighting between the two of you.
+It appears to be straightforward and clearly defined.
+However, the other parent takes every opportunity to argue over any provision of the order that is vague or unclear.
 The fighting could be for a multitude of reasons like continued anger and distrust of the other person.
 Whatever the reason, you’d love to go back in front of a Judge (and maybe you already have… more than once) but continued litigation is so expensive.
 What do you do?
 Consider a parenting coordinator.

 North Carolina allows contentious couples to seek decisive relief without spending large amounts of money continuously going before a Judge.
 In North Carolina, a Parenting Coordinator (PC) can be appointed in high-conflict custody cases to assist parents outside of court and help them reduce conflict.
 According to N.C.G.S. §50-90 and §50-93, a PC is an impartial person with an advanced degree in psychology, law, social work, counseling, medicine or a related subject area.
 He or she must have five years of related post-degree experience and must participate in 24 hours of training related to child development, high-conflict family dynamics, divorce, mediation and problem-solving techniques.